 A healthy, balanced diet is important for your oral health, as what you eat and drink can cause tooth decay.

-More information on maintaining a healthy diet can be found in our Healthy eating for ages and stages section.
+More information on maintaining a healthy diet can be found at the link below:

 One important part of a healthy diet is limiting the amount and frequency of sugar you eat and drink in order to avoid tooth decay.

-A lot of the sugar we consume is in food and drinks such as:
+A lot of the sugar you consume is in food and drinks such as: